lichtara/relational-coherence-hybrid-systems/paper/08_governance_implications.md

 For **Limits**, governance requires treating boundaries as designed conditions of accountability rather than static constraints.
 Limits must define scopes of authority, escalation paths, and override conditions, and they must be subject to structured review as system scale, speed, or context changes.

 Taken together, these requirements imply a shift in governance posture: from reactive compliance toward **continuous structural stewardship**.
 Governance is no longer limited to enforcing rules after failure, but to maintaining the integrity of the relational conditions that make accountability, intelligibility, and adaptive control possible in the first place.
+Governance thus shifts from regulating isolated outputs to stewarding structural conditions of intelligibility, accountability, and adaptive capacity.

 ### 8.2 Governing the Relational Field